Emulator69/CHISP/README.md

     As of right now, this tool is very beta, there are a lot of checks and balances that need to occur.
 As well, I'm planning on adding in the HTTPonly checks and Firefox support down the road.

+    This tool WILL produce false positives.
+In time, I hope to address this in a better manner.

     It works like this:
         - Make 2 lists of cookies, those with and without the Secure flag